-The main accounting policies adopted in the preparation of the consolidated financial statements are set out below.
+The main accounting policies adopted in the preparation of the consolidated financial statements are set out in appendix 813000.
 The policies have been consistently applied to the previous year presented in this consolidated financial statements, unless otherwise stated.

 Disclosure of issued capital [text block]